margotdarby/angular-seed/README.md

 npm install
 ```

 Behind the scenes this will also call `bower install`.
-You should find that you have two new
+You cd should find that you have two new
 folders in your project.

 * `node_modules` - contains the npm packages for the tools we need